zbirenbaum/copilot.lua/README.md

 ### server_opts_overrides

 Override copilot lsp client settings.
 The `settings` field is where you can set the values of the options defined in [SettingsOpts.md](./SettingsOpts.md).
 These options are specific to the copilot lsp and can be used to customize its behavior.
-Ensure that the name field is not overriden as is is used for efficiency reasons in numerous checks to verify copilot is actually running.
+Ensure that the name field is not overridden as is is used for efficiency reasons in numerous checks to verify copilot is actually running.
 See `:h vim.lsp.start_client` for list of options.

 Example: